How to Be Confident During Job Interview

 If self-directed study isn’t enough, structured, practice-based learning accelerates outcomes.
 A structured, practice-based course can help you convert theory into polished performance through curated exercises and feedback loops.

-Rehearse the Opening and Closing
+Rehearse The Opening And Closing

 The first 30–60 seconds and the final minute are disproportionately influential.
-Prepare a 30–second professional pitch that summarizes your identity anchors and alignment with the role.
+Prepare a 30-second professional pitch that summarises your identity anchors and alignment with the role.
 Craft 2–3 thoughtful questions to ask at the end—questions that show you’re thinking about impact, team dynamics, and growth opportunities.

 Managing Physical Nerves and Energy